LiAndrw/LoLVoidGrubsImpact/README.md

 **NOTE** that this cleaned dataframe will need to be further adjusted and modified for other specific parts of the project.

 ### Univariate Analysis
 In this exploratory data analysis, univariate analysis was performed to examine the distribution of `'totalgold'`, the total amount of gold earned by a team in a game.
-This analysis used the smaller_df dataframe.

 <iframe
   src="assets/golddist.html"
   width="800"
-  height="400"
+  height="450"
   frameborder="0"
 ></iframe>.

 The histogram shows that the distribution of `'totalgold'` is nearly normal with almost no skew.
 This indicates that, most of the time, teams end games with `'totalgold'` only a few standard deviations away from the mean `'totalgold'` value, and it is rare for games to end with one team having an extremely low or high `'totalgold'` value.

 Univariate analysis was also performed to examine the distribution of `'void_grubs'`, the total number of void grubs taken by a team in a game.
-This analysis used the grouped dataframe.

 <iframe
   src="assets/voidgrubsdist.html"
   width="800"
-  height="400"
+  height="450"
   frameborder="0"
 ></iframe>.

-The pie chart shows that `'void_grubs'` has a trimodal distribution, with the slices of 0, 3, and 6 void grubs being much larger than the ones of 1, 2, 4, and 5 void grubs.
+The histogram shows that `'void_grubs'` has a trimodal distribution, with the bars of 0, 3, and 6 void grubs being much longer than the ones of 1, 2, 4, and 5 void grubs.
 This is probably due to the fact that void grubs spawn twice in groups of 3, meaning that, most of the time, teams will try to secure all void grubs in a group, leading to the grouping of void grub secures at multiples of 3.

 ### Bivariate Analysis
 Bivariate analysis was performed to find the correlation between `'void_grubs'` and `'result'`.
 A bar graph was created that shows the ratio of wins to the total number of games (win rate) for each number of void grubs taken by a team.
-The grouped dataframe was used for this analysis.

 <iframe
   src="assets/grubswinrate.html"
   width="800"
-  height="400"
+  height="450"
   frameborder="0"
 ></iframe>.